-    All fans will provide printed proof of a negative COVID-19 test within 72-hours prior to entering the venue, OR be fully vaccinated against COVID-19 (at least two weeks after final dose) and provide printed documentation providing proof of immunization.
+All fans will provide printed proof of a negative COVID-19 test within 72-hours prior to entering the venue, OR be fully vaccinated against COVID-19 (at least two weeks after final dose) and provide printed or digital proof of immunization.

 Entry requirements and venue protocols are subject to change.

 We’re excited to welcome you to Concerts For A Cause’s 5th anniversary celebration concert!
 Concerts for a Cause is a not-for-profit organization that gives back to local Indianapolis charities through performances by singer/songwriters.

 November’s event features 3 incredible musical guests: Pat McGee, Stephen Kellogg and Shawn Mullins.
 And because it’s our 5th-anniversary celebration, CFAC will be supporting three local non-for-profits: The Hoosier Burn Camp, Flight 1, and Children’s Theraplay.

 ABOUT THE ARTISTS